 Hold the tip of the knife in your right hand and place the tip of the blade just above the pencil.

 Make a shallow cut along with the pencil.
 The shavings will resemble thin little wedges.

 Continue until you have about an inch or so of the pastel core showing.

 Rub the pastel core gently on sandpaper to get a sharp point.

 Final Thoughts On Pastel Sharpeners

 The art of pastel art takes years to master and requires extensive knowledge of materials and equipment to create amazing artwork.
-There are many different types of sharpeners available in the market, which can be used for the sharpening of pastels.
+Many different types of sharpeners are available in the market, which can be used to sharpen pastels.
 A good sharpener must maintain the consistency and quality of the original sharpness of the pastels.
-Most professional artists use a combination of electric, manual, and hand sharpeners along with craft knives for their pastel paintings.
+Most professional artists use a combination of electric, manual, and hand sharpeners and craft knives for their pastel paintings.